 Networking with other PhD students and professors is crucial for several reasons.
 You never know when you might need to call on someone for advice or support.

-Plus, it’s an easy way to connect with others who are going through the same thing as you.
+Plus, it’s an easy way to connect with others going through the same thing as you.

-It can help relieve some of the feelings of isolation that come with graduate school, especially if your advisor isn’t always there to offer personal support.
+It can help relieve some of the isolation of graduate school, especially if your advisor isn’t always there to offer personal support.

 4. Take care of your health while juggling a PhD and a job